Skip to main content

 September 15, 2021

 WASHINGTON—Today, Black Maternal Health Caucus Co-Chairs Rep. Lauren Underwood (IL-14) and Rep. Alma Adams (NC-12) applauded the Energy and Commerce Committee for advancing critical investments from the Black Maternal Health Momnibus Act (H.R.
 959/S. 346) in the Committee's markup of the Build Back Better Act.
+The legislation now goes to the House Committee on Budget before heading to the full House of Representatives.

 July 30, 2021